YungSamzy/MN-Remind-Pub/README.md

-# MN-Remind-Pub
+# MN Remind

- MN DNR Seasons Alet Bot
+> An alert bot for Minnesota Hunting Seasons.

+Data provided by the Minnesota DNR.